ricardoh2021/plant-watering-system/README.md

 The main loop reads the weight from the scale, checks for load cell errors, and updates the moisture status.
 It also includes a delay between iterations.

+# 3D Printed Encasings

+## Encasing for Scale and Pitcher

+The 3D printed encasing for the scale and pitcher is designed to securely hold the components in place and protect them from damage.

+## Encasing for Arduino and Wires

+The 3D printed encasing for the Arduino and wires ensures that the electronics are organized and protected, reducing the risk of accidental disconnections.

+## Design Process in TinkerCAD

+I used TinkerCAD to create the 3D printed models.
+The design process involved creating precise models to fit the components and ensure functionality.

+## Printing with Innovation Creativity Lab

+The 3D printed models were brought to life with the help of the Innovation Creativity Lab.
+Assistance from lab staff was instrumental in printing out the models and ensuring they met the required specifications.

+## 3D Printed Model Files

+I have added the files used for the 3D printed parts in the `3D Printed Model Files` folder.
+Feel free to explore, modify, or create improved designs.
+Check the folder for all relevant files and experiment with them as needed!

 ## Known Issues and Troubleshooting

 - **Load Cell Error**: Ensure that the load cell connections are secure and the calibration factor is correctly set.